-- 5.1 The Trust is to have all the powers of an NHS Foundation Trust set out in the 2006 Act, subject to any restrictions in the terms of Authorisation. - 5.2 In the exercise of its powers, the Trust shall have regard to the core principles of the NHS and the Trust as set out in paragraph 6 below. - 5.3 The powers of the Trust shall be exercised by the Board of Directors on behalf of the Trust. - 5.4 Subject to any restriction contained in the Constitution or in the 2006 Act, any of these powers may be delegated to a committee of Directors or to an Executive Director.
+- 5.1 The Trust is to have all the powers of an NHS Foundation Trust set out in the 2006 Act. - 5.2 In the exercise of its powers, the Trust shall have regard to the core principles of the NHS. - 5.3 The powers of the Trust shall be exercised by the Board of Directors on behalf of the Trust.

+5.4 Subject to any restriction contained in the Constitution or in the 2006 Act, any of these powers may be delegated to a committee of Directors or to an Executive Director.